Last updated: December 2022

 - Coconut Oil acts as a natural lubricant and doesn’t contain any nasty petroleum jelly (even though it does cost more).

-- Rash vests can help prevent trash around your neck and armpits.
-Make sure you invest in a good quality rash vest, the cheap ones can often do more harm than good.
+- Rash vests often referred to as rash guards can help prevent wetsuit rash on your neck and armpits.
+Make sure you invest in a good quality rash vest, the cheap ones offer very little in the way of skin protection.

 - Change your surf wax regularly, if you’re surfing without a wetsuit or a t-shirt the sand in your wax can rub your skin, making for red, sore marks where your ribs are, especially if you’re slim.

 Now you’re all set to go and catch some waves without having to worry about irritating chafing while you surf.
 To finish we decided to answer some common questions we’ve heard about surfing rash to help you guys out.

 What’s the quickest way to get rid of surfing rash?

 As soon as you feel the rash starting get out of the water and find some form of lubricant or padding to prevent further rash.
 Lip balm can work as an emergency measure if you haven’t got any other options.

 Aloe Vera can help aid in the healing process so while it may not help pre-surf it’s great for after.
 Aloe Vera Gel has the added benefit of treating sun damage as well making it one of the easiest solutions for a sun and rash cure.